toakleaf/oakleafcakes-crm-api/README.md

 Requires user be logged in as either ADMIN or EMPLOYEE.

-Takes a param (int) and a JSON payload:
+Takes an id param (int) and a JSON payload:

 ```
 	"orderby": "string-matching 'account_id', 'author', 'action', 'created_at' ",